Skip to main content

 A more advanced integration involves using our Javascript or ReactJS client-side SDKs.

-Besides the standard implementation described in the SDK docs, there are 4 additional settings that control the redirect behavior.
+Besides the standard implementation described in the SDK docs, there are additional settings to control redirect behavior.

-• navigateDelay - the number of milliseconds to wait before redirecting.
-Use this to give time for your analytics tracking callback to finish.
-Defaults to 100
+• navigateDelay: The number of milliseconds to wait before redirecting.
+Use this delay to give time for your analytics tracking callback to finish.
+If your tracking callback is properly implemented as async, then you should set this value as low as possible.
+Defaults to 100 (0.1 seconds).

 Single Page Apps (SPAs)

-If you have a Single Page App (SPA), it's recommended to use your own navigate function to avoid doing full-page redirects.
-In this case, you also want to set navigateDelay to 0.
-Here's an example in Next.js
+If you have a SPA, it's recommended to use your own navigate function to avoid full-page redirects.
+In this case, also set navigateDelay to 0.
+Here is an example in Next.js:

 import router from "next/router";